cd-public/learnobj/curriculum/all_courses.md

 ## ALGORITHMS

-_cd: these are recurring high level topics that will see regulary coverage across CS1, DS, Alg_
+_cd: these are recurring high level topics that will see regular coverage across CS1, DS, Alg_

 ### Basic Analysis [2 hours]